-Music Materials 4 continues study of the materials of music through the study of harmony and form of the 20th and 21st centuries, through reading skills, analysis of works in the literature, and aural skills.
+Music Materials 4 continues study of the materials of music through the study of music of the 20th and 21st centuries, through reading skills, contextual analysis of works in the literature, and aural skills.
 Students will advance their understanding of the correlation between written notation and aural awareness, through exercises in sight-reading, dictation and identification of musical elements.

 |Unit name||Music Materials 4|